longfly2/my-awesome-CA/fgd.md

   * `综述（5页）`<br>Tamimi I, El Kamili M. Literature survey on dynamic community detection and models of social networks[C]//Wireless Networks and Mobile Communications (WINCOM), 2015 International Conference on.
 IEEE, 2015: 1-5.
   * `综述（12页）`<br>Kim J, Lee J G. Community detection in multi-layer graphs: A survey[J].
 ACM SIGMOD Record, 2015, 44(3): 37-48.
   * `综述（22页）`<br>Liu, Guoliang.
 “Community Structure and Detection in Complex Networks: a Survey.”
 (2012).
+  * `综述（2页）`<br>Hauptman A. Are Evolutionary Computation-Based Methods Comparable to State-of-the-art non-Evolutionary Methods for Community Detection?[C]//Proceedings of the 2016 on Genetic and Evolutionary Computation Conference Companion.
+ACM, 2016: 1465-1466.

 <br>
 ###3.3 Family Community/Group Detection on SNA综述性文章